locborgtus/mic/course/2_c/8_array.md

 ## Exercise ##

-Fill an integer array with a large number of random numbers.
+Fill an integer array with a large number of random numbers (10000).
 Find the min and max number in this array, and where they are.

 Recall how to use rand():